nvt108/file-to-s3-by-pre-signed-urls/README.md

-# Try post file to AWS S3 by using pre-singed url from client
+# Try to post file to AWS S3 by using pre-singed url from client
 AWS - post file to s3 using pre-signed urls